Skip to main content

 3. Separate Polling from Processing

 Do not run expensive operations (NLP, database writes, external API calls) synchronously inside the polling loop.
-If a downstream system is slow, your polling loop falls behind schedule.
-Instead, push new tweets into a queue and process them in a separate worker:
+If a downstream system slows down, the loop falls behind schedule.
+Push new tweets into a queue and process them in a separate worker.

 from collections import deque